What are Your Rights while in College/University?

 Accommodations

-For college students, learning how to self-advocate is an essential part in helping you thrive in your new environment by being able to leverage resources and tools that are available to you.
-You are your own best advocate — no one knows what you need better than you, the person who has had to live with your symptoms on a day-to-day basis.
+For college students, learning how to self-advocate is an essential part in helping you thrive in your new environment.
+You can leverage resources and tools that are available to you.
+You are your own best advocate.
+No one knows what you need better than you, the person who has had to live with your symptoms on a day-to-day basis.

 It’s important to familiarize yourself with your rights.
 The Americans with Disabilities Act (ADA) ensures equal access and opportunities to individuals with several kinds of disabilities that hinder major life activities.
-These laws provide you protection and require private and public institutions to make certain reasonable accommodations (“Learn about ADA,” n.d.).
+These laws provide you protection and require private and public institutions to make certain reasonable accommodations.

 Under the ADA, colleges are not required to give you any aid or accommodations unless you inform them that you have a disability.
-This means that you — along with your family and therapist, if you have one — will be responsible for starting the process of seeking out and receiving accommodations that will help you succeed (“Reasonable Accommodations Explained,” n.d.).
+This means that you — along with your family and therapist, if you have one — will be responsible for starting the process of seeking out and receiving accommodations that will help you succeed.

-Each college has its own procedures on how to receive accommodations, so be sure to contact your school’s disability center in advance to see if they need anything specific from you (“Managing a Mental Health Condition,” n.d.).
+Each college has its own procedures on how to receive accommodations.
+Be sure to contact your school’s disability center in advance to see if they need anything specific from you.

-To get what you need from your college, however, you should be prepared to:
+To get what you need from your college, you should be prepared to:

-Remember that OCD/anxiety symptoms can wax and wane over time — your symptoms may become mild enough to have an accommodation, or other symptoms may flare up that require new accommodations.
+Remember that OCD/anxiety symptoms can wax and wane over time.
+Your symptoms may become mild enough to have no accommodation.
+Or, other symptoms may flare up that require new accommodations.
 In other cases, you may find that the aid you are receiving simply isn’t as effective as it could be.
-If, as the semester goes on, you find that you want to stop using an accommodation or request a new one, don’t hesitate to contact your disabilities office (“Managing a Mental Health Condition,” n.d.).
+If, as the semester goes on, you find that you want to stop using an accommodation or request a new one, contact your disabilities office.

 Disclosing: Who should know?

-For the purpose of obtaining accommodations, you will need to disclose your OCD/anxiety to the school personnel that need to know — such as the disability resource center staff, your academic advisor, and/or an admission officer.
-You can also ask your college about their confidentiality policies to better understand rules around disclosing to faculty (Managing a Mental Health Condition,” n.d).
+For the purpose of obtaining accommodations, you will need to disclose your OCD/anxiety to the school personnel that need to know.
+This may include the disability resource center staff, your academic advisor, and/or an admission officer.
+You can also ask your college about their confidentiality policies to better understand rules around disclosing to faculty.

 What if I need to take a leave of absence?